Authentication

 Log In to Lens

 To log in to Lens, end-user roles such as Account Owner, Account Manager, or Onboarding User need to know the EVM address of the App they want to connect to.
 The Builder role does not require an app address for authentication.
+For more details, see the Apps

 import { privateKeyToAccount } from "viem/accounts";

-const account = privateKeyToAccount(process.env.APP_PRIVATE_KEY);
+const signer = privateKeyToAccount(process.env.APP_PRIVATE_KEY);

 List Available Accounts